openpotato/openholidaysapi.website/en/docs/sources-europe.md

 <h3>Public Holidays</h3>

 According to the regulations, Vatican City has 26 public holidays for its personnel.
-Anniversary of the election of the Holy Father and his (civil) name day depend on the current pontificate (currently Pope Francis).
+Anniversary of the election of the Holy Father and his (civil) name day depend on the current pontificate (currently Pope Leo XIV).

 Sources: